Table of Contents

 - Passport with at least 6 months validity.

-Step-by-Step Guide to Switching Employers in Saudi Arabia
+Step-by-Step Guide: How to Change Jobs in Saudi Arabia

-Below is the exact process, step by step, as mandated by the MHRSD in 2026.
+Here is the exact process for how to change jobs in Saudi Arabia, step by step, as mandated by the MHRSD in 2026.

 Your new employer must issue a job offer letter specifying your role, salary, benefits, and contract duration.
 The offer letter must be registered in the Qiwa system (Saudi Arabia’s unified labor platform).